EthanCai/linux-system-ops/magic-container.md

 ## Container Management

 - [kubernetes](http://kubernetes.io/): Manage a cluster of Linux containers as a single system to accelerate Dev and simplify Ops.
-- [kitematic](https://kitematic.com/): The easiest way to start using Docker on Mac & Windows

 ## Virtual Machine